camunda/camunda-docs/docs/components/connectors/manage-connector-templates.md

 - View additional details about the published version.
 - Open the resource's milestone history (if they are in [super-user mode](/docs/components/modeler/web-modeler/collaboration/#super-user-mode) or are a [project admin or editor](/components/modeler/web-modeler/collaboration.md#access-rights-and-permissions) of the resource's project).
-- Unpublish a Connector directly from this view.
+- Unpublish a Connector template directly from this view.

 ![Manage published templates - organization owners and admins](img/connector-templates/manage-connector-templates-org-privileges.png)